 So, it became a Thing, much the same way as the time my chance encounter with a picture of the sun setting on a random Indian mountain prompted me to travel to the village of Kalpa less than 2 weeks later, just so I could watch the peak turn that same brilliant shade of pink.
 That kind of Thing; insidious and thrilling.

 (There is a second chapter to this story; one that begins in Colombia.
 One that begins with me asking a friend to join me on my jaunt through Francophone Africa, not really expecting them to agree.
-Somehow that became a Thing, too, in the best possible way, even though it means getting to Ivory Coast is now considerably harder.
+Somehow that became a Thing, too, in the best possible way, even though it now makes getting to Ivory Coast considerably harder.
 Thank goodness for disturbing dioramas, I guess...)